-This syllabus has been approved by the Educational Committee at Stockholm Business School 2019-06-12.
+This syllabus has been approved by the Educational Committee at Stockholm Business School 2019-06-12, and revised by the Head of Department, Stockholm Business School, Stockholm University, 2019-11-26.

 Prerequisites and special admittance requirements

 Degree of Bachelor worth at least 180 credits, or admitted to Business Studies IV, Extended Course or Business Studies IV, Magister's Course, Master's programme, or equivalent.